Kreliannn/MusicPlayer/README.md

 # 🎵 Music Player

-A simple web-based music player built with **HTML, CSS, and JavaScript**.
+A simple web-based music player.
 It allows users to play, pause, and skip songs with an intuitive interface.

 ## 🎥 Demo Video
 📹 [Watch on TikTok](https://www.tiktok.com/@krelq/video/7430802821680811271)